 There are many reasons why getting a membership makes sense.
-On average, Market members save $32 on nearly every order.
-That’s nothing to sneeze at, and all the more reason to join and start saving money on regular market cost.
+On average, Thrive Market members save $32 on every order.
+That’s nothing to sneeze at, and is one of the main reasons many people shop there.

-With more people preferring to shop from home, Thrive Market makes it easy to get your essential staples without ever leaving your house.
+Since the pandemic, more and more people prefer to shop from home, and Thrive Market makes it easy to get your essential staples without ever leaving your house.

 Orders ship out fast.
 And with every package being 100% recyclable, you can do your part to protect the planet after you unpack your orders.

-Thrive carries popular brands like Bob’s Red Mill, Seventh Generation, Whole30, and of course, their own private label.
+Thrive carries popular brands like Bob’s Red Mill, Seventh Generation, Whole30, and of course their own private label goods.
 You will also find a growing selection of paleo diet products and snacks, as well as a litany of common pantry staples and other shelf-stable items.